 At home or in schools, proprioceptive heavy work activities have powerful effects on the nervous system.
 Giving input to the muscles and joints improves focus and attention and helps with self-regulation.

 Core strength exercises help with good sitting posture and balance.
+A stable core supports the position of the neck for increased attention.

 Vestibular input from balance and movement activities helps direct the nervous system, which also supports visual development.